Edited by: Juan Ruiz

 With this card, you can earn unlimited points that don’t expire if your account is current.
 Purchases earn up to 2 points per $1:

-In addition, you earn 3,000 points after each yearly anniversary, no fee for your first two checked bags, and no blackout dates or seat restrictions.
+In addition, you earn 3,000 points after each yearly anniversary, no fee for your first 2 checked bags, and no blackout dates or seat restrictions.

-No. The card does not earn TQP, unlike the Chase Southwest Rapid Rewards® Premier Credit Card, which earns Tier Qualifying Points (TQP) for every $10,000 spent.
+No. The card does not earn TQP, unlike the Southwest Premier card, which earns Tier Qualifying Points (TQP) for every $10,000 spent.

 However, you can still earn TQP with any paid Southwest flight.